- 1 Lemon for the liver

 Diseases and conditions in which sick liver appears

-Before being sick, there are a number of symptoms that indicate that the liver is congested.
+Before incurring a disease, there are a number of symptoms that indicate that the liver is congested.
 It is precisely at this time that it is recommended to treat this organ since recovery can be more successful.

 * More information: Sick liver symptoms